-Touch the Settings icon to view or change the settings related to the sensor.
+Touch the Settings icon to view o or change the settings related to the sensor.

 Open Message The words used to describe the switch state may be customized.
 Closed Message The words used to describe the switch state may be customized.
 Interlock Choose whether the input should be in the interlocked state when the switch is either open or closed.
 Alarm Choose if an alarm should be generated when the switch is open, or closed, or if no alarm should ever be generated.
+Alarm & Datalog Suppression If any of the relays or digital inputs are selected, any alarms related to this input will be suppressed if the selected relay or digital input is active.
+At the same time, all datalogs and graphs containing the input will show no data for the duration of the activation.
 Total Time Choose to totalize the amount of time that the switch has been open or closed.
 This will be displayed on the input details screen.
 Reset Total Time Enter this menu to reset the accumulated time to zero.
 Touch Confirm to accept, Cancel to leave the total at the previous value and go back.
-Name The name used to identify the switch may be changed.
-Type Select the type of sensor to be connected to the digital input channel.
+Name The name used to identify the switch may be changed. Туре Select the type of sensor to be connected to the digital input channel.